 repo attribute is populated with the

 window.REPOS object, which contains information loaded from

 The commits information is retrieved from the corresponding project folders for each repository.
-These information will be filtered and sorted before passed into the template to be displayed as ramp charts.
+This information will be filtered and sorted before being passed into the template to be displayed as ramp charts.

 The authorship module retrieves the relevant information from the corresponding

 authorship.json file if it is not yet loaded.
 If it has been loaded, the data will be written into